sarojiniPanda/HOPE/_posts/2017-04-09-global-average-pooling-layers-for-object-localization.markdown

 use_math: true
 ---

-For image classification tasks, a common choice for CNN architecture is repeated blocks of convolution and maxpooling layers, followed by two or more densely connected layers.
+For image classification tasks, a common choice for convolutional neural network (CNN) architecture is repeated blocks of convolution and max pooling layers, followed by two or more densely connected layers.
 The final dense layer has a softmax activation function and a node for each potential object category.

 As an example, consider the VGG-16 model architecture, depicted in the figure below.

 ![vgg-16 model]({{ site.url }}/assets/vgg16.png)

-We can also summarize the layers of the VGG-16 model by executing the following line of code in the terminal:
+We can summarize the layers of the VGG-16 model by executing the following line of code in the terminal:

 ```	python
 python -c 'from keras.applications.vgg16 import VGG16; VGG16().summary()'